mobie/mobie.github.io/tutorials/expert_mode.md

 - Table Data Location: your own fork of that repository, or a local clone of it (where you've added or modified tables)

-**I'm using an existing project (remote), but want to modify tables, and bookmarks**
+**I'm using an existing project (remote), but want to modify tables, and views**

-- Project Location: your own fork of that repository, or a local clone of it (where you've changed bookmarks and tables)
+- Project Location: your own fork of that repository, or a local clone of it (where you've changed views and tables)
 - Image Data Location: project github repository
-- Table Data Location: your own fork of that repository, or a local clone of it (where you've changed bookmarks and tables)
+- Table Data Location: your own fork of that repository, or a local clone of it (where you've changed views and tables)

 **I'm working with a local project on my file system, but want separate control of all metadata / tables**